xvxx/gild/README.txt

-* GILD: A Gopher client in LDPL
+* GILD: Gopherin' around with LDPL

+GILD is a command line gopher client written in LDPL, a language for programmers.
+This client is a big hack that requires a working UNIX environment.

    (\~---.
    /   (\-`-/)